kennyfraser/wp-sync-test/_pages/auto-command-line.md

     :   This parameter specifies the type of storage backend for Exhibitor.
 By default this is set to `zookeeper` in the `config.yaml` template file.
 During DCOS installation, a storage system is required for configuring and orchestrating Zookeeper with Exhibitor on the master nodes.
 Exhibitor automatically configures your Zookeeper installation on the master nodes during your DCOS installation.

     **exhibitor_zk_hosts**
-    :   Specify a comma-separated list of one or more Zookeeper node IP addresses to use for configuring the internal Exhibitor instances.
-Exhibitor uses this Zookeeper cluster to orchestrate it's configuration.
+    :   Specify a comma-separated list of one or more ZooKeeper node IP addresses to use for configuring the internal Exhibitor instances.
+Exhibitor uses this ZooKeeper cluster to orchestrate it's configuration.
+Multiple ZooKeeper instances are recommended for failover in production environments.

     **log_directory**
     :   This parameter specifies the path to the installer host logs from the SSH processes.
 By default this is set to `/genconf/logs`.
 This should not be changed because `/genconf` is local to the container that is running the installer, and is a mounted volume.